FIVE MOST SURPRISING FINDS

 4

-Darker-skinned Black women receive sentences approximately 12% longer than lighter-skinned Black women convicted of similar offenses with similar criminal histories.
+Darker-skinned Black women receive sentences roughly 12% longer than lighter-skinned Black women convicted of similar offenses with similar criminal histories.
 Twelve percent measured not in attitude surveys but in days, months, and years spent in a cell.
 Viglione, Hannon & DeFina, The Social Science Journal, 2011

 3

 The “paper bag test” was not a metaphor.
-It was a documented admission practice used by Black churches, fraternities, social clubs, and HBCUs — only those whose skin was lighter than a brown paper bag were admitted.
+It was a documented admission practice used by Black churches, fraternities, social clubs, and HBCUs.
+Only those whose skin was lighter than a brown paper bag were admitted.
 It was practiced openly into the twentieth century and informally for much longer.
 Kerr, The Paper Bag Principle, University of Tennessee Press, 2006

 2